msuzuki23/UdemyWebDeveloperBootcamp/README.md

 # Udemy Web Developer Bootcamp
-Web Development Bootcamp by Colt Steele

-On this repository I will be logging my exercise/code progress on the Udemy Web Development Bootcamp by Colt Steele.
+On this repository I will be logging my exercise/code progress on the Udemy Web Development Bootcamp taught by Colt Steele.